Best Docker Management Tools in 2026

 Read our full guide: How to Self-Host DIUN with Docker

 Watchtower automatically updates your Docker containers when new images are available.
 It pulls the new image, stops the old container, and restarts with the same configuration.
-Set it and forget it.
+Existing installations still work, but the project receives no updates.

 Pros: